Skip to Content

 If you would like to access the support of an independent specialist to assist you through the Police reporting process, please contact one of the Student Association Advocates or an external agency.

-If you would like to access support from the University to assist you in contacting Police you can contact the Student Life Manager on your campus.
+If you would like to access support from the University to assist you in contacting Police you can contact the Student Care team.

 Page authorised by Student Services Directorate